jlan84/knn-assignment/pair.md

     You can find more detail in section 9.4.2 in Machine Learning in Action.

-3. Use the Gini  instead of entropy to choose the best split.
+3. Use the Gini impurity instead of entropy to choose the best split.

 4. Implement model trees, which are predictors which start by using a decision tree, but use linear regression to predict the value on each leaf node.
 Details can be found in 9.5 of Machine Learning in Action.